-The Truro Board of Health requires that all properties within the Town of Truro meet the nitrogen loading requirements set forth in 310 CMR 15.214 and shall have at least ten thousand (10,000) square feet of Buildable Upland (as defined in Article 1 hereunder) for every 110 gallons per day of Title 5 design flow.
-All systems designed to serve said facilities must meet the same restrictions and requirements contained in Title 5 as the "Nitrogen Sensitive Areas" defined in 310 CMR 15.215 irrespective of whether the properties are located within "Nitrogen Sensitive Areas" as so defined.
-2) Upgrades for systems that exceed current nitrogen loading shall include the use of I/A technology.
-Pressure distribution may be required when indicated and determined by the Board, to mitigate certain variances such as depth to groundwater, lateral separation to marine water bodies or private wells.
+- 1) The Truro Board of Health hereby requires that all properties within the Town of Truro meet the loading restrictions set forth in 310 CMR 15.214 and contain at least ten thousand (10,000) square feet of Buildable Upland (as defined in Article 1 hereunder) for every 110 gallons per day of design flow and that all systems designed to serve said facilities meet the same restrictions and requirements contained in Title 5 as the "Nitrogen Sensitive Areas" defined in 310 CMR 15.215 irrespective of whether the properties are located within "Nitrogen Sensitive Areas" as so defined. - 2) Upgrades for systems that exceed current nitrogen loading shall include the use of I/A technology; the use of pressure distribution may be required when indicated and determined by the Board, such as a need for certain variances such as depth to groundwater, lateral separation to marine water bodies or private wells.